muratk3n/thirdwave/en/README.md

 ---

-It's still hilarious to me as an observation that our vacation activities, "rest", "fun" today used to be simply regular life for the longest span of our lives.
+It's still hilarious to me as an observation that our vacation activities, "rest", "fun" used to be simply "regular life" for the longest span of our lives.
 Good [analysis](2019/12/civilized-to-death.md#vacation) by C. Ryan.